 For outdoor enthusiasts, Quarry Road Trails offer various options for hiking, mountain biking, and even cross-country skiing in the winter.
 The trail system is well-maintained and offers scenic views of the surrounding forests and waterways.

 The Messalonskee Stream Trail offers an inviting natural escape within the Waterville area.
 This easy, well-maintained walking trail stretches for approximately 1.5 miles along the serene Messalonskee Stream.
 It’s a perfect spot for a leisurely walk, bird-watching, or even a morning jog, providing a peaceful backdrop of rippling waters and lush greenery.

 I’m not much of a shopper, but I have to admit that this place got me excited.
 As tidy and clean as an upscale boutique, with amazing finds organized by color, Heirloom is popular with high-end designer bargain hunters.

-Before its financial decline, Waterville was a large retail center, rivaling Portland and Boston in number and quality of shops.
+Before its financial decline, Waterville was a large retail center, rivaling Portland and Boston in the number and quality of shops.
 In fact, many gently used items on sale here were purchased in snazzy Waterville department stores – Sterns for example – and come from local estate sales.

 Most are resold for under $35.
 Sequined shirts and gowns, in excellent shape are just $19.
 You’ll never know what you’ll find.
-A while back, a Faux Fur full length Pucci coat went for just $65.
+A while back, a Faux Fur full-length Pucci coat went for just $65.